lkldev/tp/docs/UserGuide.md

 3. Copy the file to the folder you want to use as the _home folder_ for your TAssist.

 4. Double-click the file to start the app.
-The GUI similar to the below should appear in a few seconds.
+The GUI (as shown in the image below) should appear in a few seconds.
 Note how the app contains some sample data.<br>
    ![Ui](images/Ui.png)

 5. When you open TAssist for the first time, the app displays sample data.
 A data file will be saved to your device only after you issue your first command.